TathagataChakraborti/survey-visualizer/README.md

 ### Generate files for the Frontend

-First you need to provide a configuration file and the source spreadsheet to generate the data for the frontend.
+First, you need to provide a configuration file and the source spreadsheet to generate the data for the frontend.

 1. Put all your spreadsheets in [this directory](./src/compiler/data/) and your PDFs (if available) in [this directory](./src/compiler/pdfs/).
 Some sample files have been kept there for you.
 2. Configure your `config.yaml`.
 See [here](./src/compiler/data/vamhri.yaml) for an example.
 Detailed instructions on how to configure your system are available [here](./src/README.md).